 Another major difference is the proprietary nature of G-Sync, which requires a special Nvidia chip to be installed in the monitor or laptop.
 Nvidia calls these panels G-Sync Ulitmate AMD FreeSync is an open standard that makes use of pre-existing DisplayPort technology, which helps keep the cost down compared to equivalent G-Sync monitors.
-Compare this Asus G-Sync 24-inch 1080p monitor at $449.99 to this Asus FreeSync display of the same size and resolution, which sells for only $179.99.

 What does G-Sync mean for 4K and HDR?

 When you get a new G-Sync monitor, you're not just getting a display capable of handling issues with frame rates, screen tearing and input lag.
 According to Nvidia, you're also getting the latest perks of 4K and HDR gaming, including minuscule instances of input lag, refresh rate overclocking, ultra low motion blur and a wide color gamut.

 New G-Sync monitors come outfitted with the latest improvements to make the most of 4K and HDR (high dynamic range), with features like better backlighting and quantum dot technology to increase the color depth delivered by the latest standards in HDR.
 The company 65-inch BFGD monitors like the HP Omen X Emperium average 1,000 nits of brightness as well as an integrated Nvidia Shield TV.
 The company's G-Sync HDR displays are not only useful for the latest graphics cards; they're also a good fit for HDR-enabled gaming consoles such as the PS4, PS4 Pro and Xbox One S.

 Is G-Sync worth it?